-Energy use - See Energy Use Sources, p.
-A-9.
-Because the data past 2000 are not available, the rate of change in bus VMT from FHWA, Highway Statistics 2013, was used to estimate the change in energy use.
+Energy use - See Section 2.
+Energy Use Sources.
+Because the data past 2000 are not available, the rate of change in bus VMT from FHWA, Highway Statistics 2014, was used to estimate the change in energy use.
+Passanger miles - Data are not available.